 - Replace the batteries.
-Keep your chargeables charged.
+Keep your re-chargeables charged.

-- Have someone view your bicycle from behind in the dark with the lights “on” to ensure that their beams are not blocked by gear or clothing and that they aim toward following vehicles.
+- Have someone view your bicycle from behind in the dark with the lights “on.”
+Ensure that your gear or clothing does not block the light beams (front and rear) and that the rear light(s) aim toward following vehicles.

 - Watch other people on bicycles and judge their visibility index as a guide to improving your own.

-- Add a blinky light front and rear and use them both as nighttime supplements and as “daytime running lights.”
+- Add an extra “blinky light” front and rear and use them both as nighttime supplements and as “daytime running lights.”

-- You’ll probably ride safer and smarter if you are comfortable – so plan your riding gear accordingly.
+- You will probably ride safer and smarter if you are comfortable – so plan your riding gear accordingly.
 Think layers.

 - As you bundle up, look at your outer layer.
-If it’s dark in color, either choose something that isn’t or pick up a cheepy reflective vest from your local big box home center.
+If it is dark in color, either choose something that is not or pick up a reflective vest from your locally owned hardware or big box home center.

-- Wet leaves and snow are slippery so anticipate stops and turns.
+- Wet leaves and snow are slippery so anticipate your stops and turns.

-- Pay special attention to puddles of water or clumps of leaves as they can mask potholes and craters in the paved surface.
+- Pay special attention to puddles of water or clumps of leaves as they can mask the plentiful potholes, ruts, utility caps, and craters in the paved surface.

 - Recall that some pavement markings can also be slippery when wet or extra slippery when covered with wet leaves, snow, or ice.

-- Plan your braking to avoid a spill.
+- Plan your braking and turns to avoid a spill.

 - Be mindful of slippery metal surfaces (such as utility covers and grates).

-- Fall and winter is a good time to with a tune up from one of our local bicycle shops.
+- Fall and winter is a good time to get ready for next year’s riding with a tune up from one of our local bicycle shops.
 This is a good time to support your local shop and to help them over the slower winter season.
 November through March is good time to get that special attention from your bicycle mechanic.
 Find out where at – https://albanybicyclecoalition.com/resources/